 Where Halo: Combat Evolved redefined what a first-person shooter could be, its soundtrack made an equal mark on the industry.
 Following the success of Microsoft and Bungie’s era-defining masterpiece, they hit us all with another simply perfect game.

 Like Terminator 2: Judgement Day, The Matrix Reloaded, or Aliens, Halo 2 took everything that made the series’ first entry iconic and turned all the dials to 11.
 The action, tech, score, and budget – especially the budget – were bigger, and somehow, Halo became even more of an icon.

-Composers Michael Salvatore and Martin O’Donnell returned for the Halo 2 OST, but this time they were joined by legendary producer Nile Rogers and a 50-person orchestra.
+Composers Michael Salvatore and Martin O’Donnell returned for the Halo 2 OST, but this time they were joined by legendary producer Nile Rogers, and a 50-person orchestra, to help soundtrack the game.
 Not to mention literal guitar god Steve Vai, who’s responsible for the guitars added to the upgraded, rock ‘n’ roll Halo Theme in Halo 2.

 11. Tony Hawk’s Pro Skater 2 – Various Artists

 When making a list of the best video game soundtracks of all time, it’s important to set ground rules.
 Some of our editorial team weren’t sure about including games that relied on song curatorship over original soundtracks.
 What wasn’t controversial was that if we did, Tony Hawk’s Pro Skater 2 would sit at the summit of such titles.

 Boasting a collection of tracks that pulled from punk (Millencolin), hip-hop (Mos Def, Public Enemy) and metal (Anthrax, Rage Against the Machine), Tony Hawk’s Pro Skater 2 set the bar for assembled video game playlists.
 Its authenticity not only appealed to real-life skaters, but ended up influencing the tastes of a generation of gamers.